textcreationpartnership/A02732/README.md

 ##Content Summary##

 #####Front#####

-The arch's of triumph erected in honor of the high and mighty prince.
-Iames. the first of that name.
+1. TO THE RIGHT HONORABLE
+SIR THOMAS BENNET KNIGHT, LORD
+MAIOR OF THIS CITIE, THE RIGHT WORSIPfull the Aldermen his Brethren, and to those Worshipfull Commoners, elected Committies, for the Managing of this Businesse.

+1. Ode.

+1. Ode.

 #####Body#####

+1. The Deuice called Londinium.

+1. The speeches of Gratulation.

+1. The Italians Pegme stood in Gracious-streete.

-1. The Italians Speech.
+    _ The Italians Speech.

-1. The same in English.
+    _ The same in English.

+1. The Pegme of the Dutchmen.

-1. The speech of the Dutchmen.
+    _ The speech of the Dutchmen.

+1. The Deuice called,
+Noua foelix Arabia, The new Arabia foelix.

+1. The Deuice called,
+Hortus Euporiae, Garden of Plentie.

+    _ The speech.

+1. The Deuice called,
+Cozmoz Neoz, New World.

-1. The speech.
+1. The Deuice called,
+Templum Iani, Temple of Ianus.

+1. Lectori Candido.

 #####Back#####
-The arch's of triumph erected in honor of the high and mighty prince.
-Iames. the first of that name.
+Imprinted at London by Iohn Windet,
-**Types of content**
+Printer to the Honourable Citie of London, and are to be sold at **Types of content**

   * There are 350 **verse** lines!